youshihou/english-grammar/essential/15-determiners-and-pronouns.md

 - Both of them like cooking
 - Neither of them play the piano (X can play the piano)
 - Both of them eat seafood
-- Neither of them interested in sport (is interested in sport)
+- Neither of them interested in sport (X is interested in sport)